-Since educators and communicators assign different meanings to words like these.
-Here’s my understanding of them and how they inform my choices in designing educational podcasts and related instructional material.
+Since educators and communicators define these terms differently, here is how I understand them and how they inform my choices in designing educational podcasts and related instructional material.

 That could be comprehending a concept, seeing how to perform a task, or discovering a way to be more efficient.

 No one agrees on the ideal length of a microlearning session.
 The idea is that it can fit into a person’s workday or lifestyle without taking up too much time.

 Sometimes learners have difficulty understanding specific concepts or applications.
 Microlearning can provide a different explanation to help learners understand those tricky parts.

 Some situations do not require a long course.
 A short microlearning session can quickly address the problem.